 - What practical actions will you take to embed long-lasting change in the learning community?
-This is where you include activities that have the broadest level of impact - The Actions and Strategies Catalogue is an extensive list of quick and longer-term activities that you can use and adapt to your unique learning environment - Programs Directory - Observations in your Reflection Tool. - Attend Be You Conversations to learn about what other learning community Action Teams are doing
+This is where you include activities that have the broadest level of impact - The Actions Catalogue is an extensive list of quick and longer-term activities you can use and adapt to your unique learning environment - Programs Directory, Organising Speakers Guide - Observations in your Reflection Tool. - Attend Be You Conversations to learn about what other learning community Action Teams are doing

-Example: our inclusion policy is updated with language that promotes good mental health and wellbeing.
+Our inclusion policy is updated with language that promotes good mental health and wellbeing.